-The functions of the Finance Committee include (i) reviewing with management the capital needs of the Company, and (ii) considering and making recommendations to the Board related to dividend policy, major acquisitions and disposition of businesses, incurrence of indebtedness, selection of managers of defined benefit plan assets, stock repurchase programs and certain other financial matters.
+The functions of the Finance Committee include (i) reviewing with management the capital needs of the Company and (ii) considering and making recommendations to the Board related to dividend policy, major acquisitions and dispositions of businesses, incurrence of indebtedness, selection of managers of defined benefit plan assets, stock repurchase programs and certain other financial matters.

-Christopher C. Davis (Chairman), Barry Diller, Thomas S. Gayner, Donald E. Graham and Katharine Weymouth served on the Finance Committee in 2012.
-David Goldberg was elected to serve on the Finance Committee in February 2013.
+Christopher C. Davis (Chairman), Barry Diller, Thomas S. Gayner, David Goldberg, Donald E. Graham and Katharine Weymouth served on the Finance Committee in 2013.

-The Finance Committee held one meeting in 2012.
+The Finance Committee held one meeting in 2013.